 - Administer active or passive manual therapeutic exercises, therapeutic massage, or heat, light, sound, water, or electrical modality treatments, such as ultrasound.

-Physical Therapist Aides with little to no experience tend to make between $18720 and $21280 while the more experienced ones make over $30360 per year.
+Physical Therapist Aides with little to no experience tend to make between $20040 and $22690 while the more experienced ones can earn over $31570 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Physical Therapist Aide is to move to a higher paying state like IL.
-Right now, the highest paying states for Physical Therapist Aides are IL, AK, DC, MN and CT.
+One of the easiest ways to increase your salary as a Physical Therapist Aide is to move to a higher paying state like AK.
+Right now, the highest paying states for Physical Therapist Aides are AK, ID, MN, RI and VT.

-3 other factors that can increase your salary as A Physical Therapist Aide is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Physical Therapist Aide is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Physical Therapist Aides what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Physical Therapist Aides what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons